ErizDotDev/LearningNotes/azure/204/app-service.md

 ### Manual

-- Via Git: App Service web apps provide a Git remote url where developers can push their changes to deploy the app;
+- Via Git: App Service web apps provide a Git remote URL where developers can push their changes to deploy the app;
-- Via Azure CLI: `webapp up` packages your code and deploys it and if a web app is not yet created it will create one.
+- Via Azure CLI: `az webapp up` command packages your code and deploys it and if a web app is not yet created it will create one.
 - Zip deploy: Use `curl` or other HTTP utility tool to send a ZIP of the application to Azure App Service
 - FTP or through SFTP.